rahman541/notes/README.md

-# Note taking apps build using Onsen UI framework
+# Note taking apps build using Ionic framework with Angular